mdk23/mdk23/README.md

 - 👋 Hi, I’m @mdk23
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning from my ....
 - 🌱 I’m currently learning React JS, Redux, Next JS and so much more
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...